BSCS24058/Mohib-Abdul-Karim_58-Trap-Adventure/README.md

 ---

-## ✅ How to Run

-1. Clone the repository
-2. Make sure Raylib is set up in your C++ environment
-3. Build using your favorite compiler
-4. Run and enjoy the chaos!

----

-## 🧪 Final Notes
+## 🧪 To Sum Up

 This project showcases deep use of OOP, file handling, templates, and memory management in C++.
-Perfect for game dev beginners and OOP learners.
+An ideal project for nostalgic gamers and coders